Tropic of Cancer, Henry Miller (1934)

 If that sounds both dreary and deeply pretentious, well – you’d be right.
 It’s easy to imagine the young Jack Kerouac swooning over Miller, carefully underlining all the faux-Existentialist twaddle in his banned paperback copy with a pencil stub.
 And like many a Dead White Male with pretensions to originality, Miller is also heavily indebted to writers who’ve come before him – Proust, Flaubert, Maupassant, Whitman – who he can’t help but name-drop as a demonstration of his own cleverness.

-Bouquet or brickbat: Of all the 170-odd books I’ve curated for this reading project, Tropic of Cancer feels like the most difficult of them all to assess for literary merit.
+Bouquet or brickbat: Of all the classics I’ve read so far, Tropic of Cancer feels like the most difficult to assess for literary merit.
 It comes garlanded with the weight of social history, hailed as a major influence on post-World War II fiction, and with its own arsenal of built-in defences to anyone who attempts to dismiss it as muck.
-I can admire its go-for-broke contempt for convention and its beautifully written perversity – as if Proust woke up one night in a brothel instead of his cork-lined bedroom and decided to write about syphilis and pubic lice – while also feeling deeply uncomfortable about its sexual politics, and slightly bored with Miller’s relentless, desperate need to be transgressive.
+I can admire its go-for-broke contempt for convention and its beautifully written perversity – as if Proust woke up one night in a brothel instead of his cork-lined bedroom and decided to write about syphilis and pubic lice – while also feeling deeply uncomfortable about its sexual politics, and slightly bored with Miller’s relentless need to be transgressive.
 But I can’t deny the sheer power and energy of this book, and how bracingly modern it seems, even by today’s standards.
 For better or for worse, our world has come closer to Miller’s pornographic imaginings than ever before, and there are few modern writers who can pull off his combination of arrogant white male machismo, restless energy and cheery cynicism.
 It’s not an easy read – its formlessness and repetitive scenes of fucking and drinking makes it quite a hard slog – and I’m fully in support of anyone who has no time for this novel.
 Those who stick around will, like me, be dazzled as well as exasperated.
 So it’s a (heavily qualified) bouquet.

 Quotable Quote: “This is not a book.
 This is libel, slander, defamation of character.
 This is not a book, in the ordinary sense of the word.
 No, this is a prolonged insult, a gob of spit in the face of Art, a kick in the pants to God, Man, Destiny, Time, Love, Beauty… what you will.
 I am going to sing for you, a little off key perhaps, but I will sing.
 I will sing while you croak, I will dance over your dirty corpse.”